bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-3-if-else.rst

 ------------------------------------------------

 .. image:: Figures/questionmark.jpg
-    :width: 100
+    :width: 100px
     :align: left

-.. |Akinator| raw:: html

-   <a href="https://en.akinator.com/" style="text-decoration:underline" target="_blank">Akinator</a>

 We encourage you to work in pairs for this challenge which is on replit.com (you will need an account there if you want to save your version).

 Have you ever played 20 Questions?
 20 Questions is a game where one person thinks of an object and the other players ask up to 20 questions to guess what it is.

-There is great online version called |Akinator| that guesses whether you are thinking of a real or fictional character by asking you questions.
+There is great online version called `Akinator <https://en.akinator.com/>`_ that guesses whether you are thinking of a real or fictional character by asking you questions.
 Akinator is a simple Artificial Intelligence algorithm that uses a decision tree of yes or no questions to pinpoint the answer.
 Although Akinator needs a very large decision tree, we can create a  guessing game for animals using a much smaller number of if-statements.

-The |Animal Guessing program| below uses the following decision tree:
+The `Animal Guessing program <https://firewalledreplit.com/@BerylHoffman/GuessAnimal#Main.java>`_ below uses the following decision tree:

 .. figure:: Figures/decision-tree.png
     :width: 300px